 Drawdowns and returns are historical.
 The past doesn’t predict the future perfectly and these figures change over time.

-This is especially dangerous if the figures were estimated from a specific period in time, this creates a selection bias.
+This is especially dangerous if the figures were estimated from a specific period of time, this creates a selection bias.

 If you were to measure a trader’s drawdown in the last 5 years (it is 2019) now, you might find that he has low drawdowns with high returns.
 But the last 5 years were decent years for stocks.
 You do not know how he will perform during crisis years.